Does Wearing A Brace Help Prevent Injury

 From foot and ankle braces, to knee, back, wrist, and hand braces, the options of physical aids for our bodies are seemingly endless.
 What is it exactly that braces do?
 Depending on the type, i.e. a flexible sleeve brace for your knee versus a hard spica splint for your thumb, braces serve a handful of purposes:

 Braces are widely used post-injury to aid recovery and provide pain relief.
-Take long time surveyor, Jerry Winfield, for example.
+Take long-time surveyor, Jerry Winfield, for example.
 He spent decades manipulating surveying instruments, like a level gun, with his wrist and fingers, and upon retirement found himself experiencing a nagging pain in his palm and fingers.
 What was happening?
 His doctor told him carpal tunnel syndrome was causing inflammation that put pressure on the median nerve running from his arm to his hand, leading to pain, which Jerry shared even woke him up in the night.
 The solution?
-A hand brace that immobilized the hand and prevented movement and pressure while he slept.
-Relief was swift and significant.
+A hand brace mmobilized the hand and prevented movement and pressure while he slept.
+The relief was swift and significant.

 This type of post-injury experience with braces is common, but when it comes to preventing injury, the effectiveness of braces can be a much more wishy-washy subject.
 Let us take a look at the top 3 types of braces and what we know: